List of content you will read in this article:

-So you have a new and amazing idea for a site.
+So, you have a new and amazing idea for a site.
 Great, you spent hours trying to come up with a simple yet catchy domain name.
-Now you try to register it but a very unfortunate thing happens… someone has already claimed your desired domain name.
+Now you try to register it, but a very unfortunate thing happens… someone has already claimed your desired domain name. through this article, you will get to know who is the owner of domain name.

 Although initially, it could be a little bit of a let-down that your dream domain name is already taken, there are a few solutions you could try.
 One option is to rebrand and come up with a different name or try to purchase this name from the owner, the latter option being the best if you already have a part of the site ready.